Minimum Wage Ordinance

 |July 1, 2016||$13.00||$14.82 (CPI)|

-On July 1, 2015, AB 1522 went into effect requiring that all Employers in the State of California provide Paid Sick Leave to both full-time and part-time Employees, accrued at the rate of one hour Paid Sick Leave for every 30 hours worked.
+On July 1, 2015, AB 1522 went into effect requiring that all Employers in the State of California provide Paid Sick Leave to both full-time and part-time Employees.
 The City’s ordinance includes additional Paid Sick Leave benefits beyond the State requirements.
 Emeryville’s ordinance requires Paid Sick Leave for full-time, part-time and temporary Employees and includes the following:

-- In each year of employment, an Employee may use up to the total number of Paid Sick Leave hours accrued, subject to the maximum number of accruable Paid Sick Leave hours, as described above.
+- In each year of employment, an Employee may use up to the total number of Paid Sick Leave hours accrued allowed by employer but subject to the minimum number of accruable Paid Sick Leave hours, as described above.

 - AB 1522 allows an Employee to use Paid Sick Leave to provide care for a family member.
 The Emeryville ordinance broadens the definition of “family member” to include a designated individual (if Employee has no spouse or registered domestic partner) for whom an Employee can use Paid Sick Leave to provide care.
 In addition, the Employee may use Paid Sick Leave to provide care for a guide dog, signal dog, or service dog of the Employee, Employee’s family member, or the person designated by the Employee.